This site is currently under construction, please pardon the dust :)

 ― Francis Weller, The Wild Edge of Sorrow: Rituals of Renewal and the Sacred Work of Grief

-Learn to set healthier expectations and boundaries, practice self-compassion, and feel empowered by your choices.
+Though I typically don't offer couples' or family therapy, I work with individuals to improve their relationships: Learn to set healthier expectations and boundaries, practice self-compassion, and feel empowered by your choices.

 “Daring to set boundaries is about having the courage to love ourselves, even when we risk disappointing others.”--Brené Brown